El Koshary Today

 El Koshary Today is an Egyptian online news website that features satire and political parody.
-The website is named for a common Egyptian dish consisting of a spaghetti mixture that may also contain lentils, rice, and chickpeas.
+The website is named after a common Egyptian dish consisting of a spaghetti mixture that may also contain lentils, rice, and chickpeas.
 According to Zohny, "Koshary is sort of a very reflective meal of the country in the sense that it's a very chaotic kind of meal".

 Beginnings

 The website began in 2008 when three friends got together to start a newspaper similar to America's The Onion, but with a specific philosophy.
 When a newsprint edition didn't work out, they decided to publish online.
 Initially they wrote anonymously under the pen names Makarona (macaroni), Ward Zeyada (extra onions) and Subar Lox (large-sized Koshary).

 News items are not added on any schedule, but as inspiration strikes.
-Past topics have included the 2011 revolution as well as the 2012 elections.
+Past topics have included the 2011 Egyptian revolution as well as the 2012 Egyptian presidential election.

 Regular features

 The El Koshary Today portal has the appearance of a mainstream news site.
 Sections are categorized in the same manner as news websites: Features, International, Opinions, Arts, Science-Fiction and Technology, Sports, and Mind and Soul, and even Classified ads and "Horrorscopes."

 Fake headlines mock the news by putting a twist on actual government messages.
 One such mock headline quoted the government as saying, "Complaining to strangers may lead to annihilation," a play on government ads warning Egyptians not to talk with foreigners.